Charlie Morton (pitcher): Detroit Tigers (2025)

 On July 31, 2025, the Orioles traded Morton to the Detroit Tigers in exchange for Micah Ashman.
 On September 19, Morton became the first pitcher to hit 200 batters since 1927 when he hit Matt Olson on the back foot in the first inning.
 Morton became the fifth pitcher in Major League history to reach the mark, but the first to pitch entirely in the Live Ball Era.
 In nine starts for Detroit, he struggled to a 2-3 record and 7.09 ERA with 47 strikeouts across 39 1/3 innings pitched.
 Morton was designated for assignment by the Tigers on September 21.

 Atlanta Braves (2025)

 On September 22, 2025, Morton signed a major league contract with the Atlanta Braves.
 Morton started his last MLB game six days later, recording four outs against the Pittsburgh Pirates on the final day of the regular season.
-He only pitched 1/1 inning as he allowed only two hits and walking one batter while striking out only one batter in his final start of the season and possibly his final MLB start as well.
-With three different organizations throughout 2025, Morton pitched to a 4.13 ERA and a 9-11 record with 149 strikeouts.
+He only pitched 1 1/3 innings as he allowed only two hits and walking one batter while striking out only one batter in his final start of the season and possibly his final MLB start as well.
+With three different organizations throughout 2025, Morton pitched to a 5.83 ERA and a 9-11 record with 149 strikeouts.